 I usually make a batch of this every three months or so to keep up with demand.
-You only need some dried comfrey, which you can find at my affiliate partner, and some carrier oil.
-I used fractionated coconut oil (find it here), but you can use almond, jojoba, hemp seed, or even olive oil for this.
+You only need some dried comfrey, and some carrier oil.
+I used fractionated coconut oil, but you can use almond, jojoba, hemp seed, or even olive oil for this.

-What you will need to make this comfrey salve:
+What you need to make this comfrey salve

 - 2 grams by weight dried comfrey